Office of Academic Access

 Faculty and staff support individual students needing reasonable accommodations in classroom policies and procedures due to documented needs.
 The faculty and staff also foster the development and use of strategies that promote independence and personal success.

-About five percent of EMU students are registered with the coordinator of academic access, Joy Martin.
+About five percent of EMU students are registered with the coordinator of academic access, Steve Yoder.
 In recent years there has been a continual increase in numbers as students with disabilities become successful in secondary school and pursue higher education goals.

 EMU seeks to meet the needs of all admitted students.
 We are committed to provide both physical and programmatic access with reasonable accommodations for all qualified documented students who are served through the Office of Academic Access.
 Our policies for students with disabilities are consistent with the necessity of ensuring reasonable accommodations under Section 504 of the Rehabilitation Act of 1973, the Civil Rights Restoration Act of 1988, the Americans with Disabilities Act of 1990 and the ADA Amendments Act of 2008.